razic/typekitty/README.md

 #### Common Tasks

 * [Listing Your Kits]
-* [Getting Information About The Draft Version of a Kit]
+* [Getting Information About the Draft Version of a Kit]

 #### Require the Gem